Code-Institute-Submissions/Marta-Eleryk-MakeUp/README.md

 To construct my website I used mainly HTML and CSS.
 I also used:

-Bootstrap for the main images galleries to provide a better looking set of images.
+Bootstrap for the main images galleries to provide a better looking set of images. and also for the share modal.
 Font awesome was used for the social links. google fonts was used for the text on all pages.
 I added hover as well but this is still a work in progress and im finding it difficult to get the exact size for the hover overlay